FAQ

 There is also a small risk of the littlest details becoming bent if your ring has a bad run-in with something equally solid.
 This kind of thing usually only happens by accident, and not through daily activity.
 If you have any rings with a prong setting, those teeny prongs carry a similar risk of bending - this is a normal (and low) risk in fine jewellery!
 If any misfortune does happen, you can easily have the ring restored by myself or a local jeweller :)

-As an example, I typically wear my rings while out for errands, cooking, or washing up.
+As an example, I typically wear my rings during errands, cooking, or washing up.
 For safety - more for my hands than the rings themselves - I take my rings off when I'm working with tools, playing sports, or doing outdoor activities.
 I also take my rings off when I sleep to avoid scratching anyone!

 If you have any other questions, feel free to ask away :)